VET313 Aquatic Animal Medicine and Fish Health

 After completing the course the student should:

-- Have knowledge of the farming industry's structure, the production cycle, smoltification, and the occurrence of the most important diseases of farmed fish in relation to the production cycle
+- Have knowledge of the farming industry's structure, principally in the production cycle and the most important diseases of farmed fish

-- Have basic knowledge of the life cycle of Atlantic salmon, rainbow trout and other relevant species in Norwegian fish farming.
+- Have basic knowledge of the life cycle of Atlantic salmon, rainbow trout and cod in fish farming.

 - Have knowledge of infectious and production-related diseases in the different phases of the production cycle, with emphasis on issues related to the introduction of agents (pathogens), host factors and environmental conditions.